Richard Coleby – Committee Member and Trustee

 After completing his apprenticeship, he moved to Hunts Bank in Manchester where he was involved in the day-to-day maintenance of the overhead line system.

-After leaving BR in 1969 he set up in partnership to build large scale miniature steam locomotives and was responsible for the design of several engines including the famous Stapleford Nickel Plate Berkshire (at the time the most powerful 1/5th scale locomotive in the world) and the 59 class Garrat now residing at the NRM.
+After leaving BR in 1969, he set up in partnership to build large-scale miniature steam locomotives and was responsible for the design of several engines, including the famous Stapleford Nickel Plate Berkshire (which, at the time, was the most powerful 1/5th-scale locomotive in the world), and the 59 class Garratt now resident at the NRM.

-On leaving the partnership in 1973 Richard joined a company producing packaging equipment where he headed the design office.
-He has since been responsible for producing packaging machinery which has gone to the four corners of the globe.
+On leaving the partnership in 1973, Richard joined a company producing packaging equipment, where he headed the design office.
+He was responsible for producing packaging machinery which has gone to the four corners of the globe.

 Richard worked with the 5AT Project from 2006 and completed several complex 3D drawings, some of which can be found through the Drawings page of the 5AT website.
 One example of these drawings is shown below.